Making Xcode and SPM trust a private SSH server

 The solution

-After nearly giving up and resorting to another way of pulling in the library, I tried one last thing.
+After nearly giving up and resorting to another way of pulling in packages, I tried one last thing, which was to create a new Swift package and add one of the server packages as a package dependency.

-I created a new Swift package and added one of the server packages as a package dependency.
-My hope was that it would show me a different error, since projects and packages are handled differently.
+My hope was that it would show me a different error, since app projects and packages are handled differently…but I actually got something better:

 Conclusion